iouatu/ThomsonParabola/README.md

 # Results and plotting
+Results (x and y coordinates at detector screen of each particle from each chunk) are saved in a ```.npz``` archive, using the command ```np.savez_compressed()```.

+This is because each chunk of particles can be composed of any number of particles and two chunks can thus potentially have different number of particles.

+Because we are saving x and y coordinates at the detector screen for each particle of the chunk, with chunks of different sizes which are not known at compile-time (but only at run-time, after the user-input), we need to fudge the strict requirements of np.arrays (fixed in size, pre-determined and of known, non-changing, shape) by **saving a dictionary of key-values pairs instead of a 3D ```npy``` tensor**.

+Each key corresponds to a chunk and each value corresponds to a np 2D array of size (no_of_particles_from_this_chunk, 2), where the 2 signifies the x and y coordinates for 1 particle at the detector screen.

+To use this saved archive, one must load it and then use part of its contents at a time.
+This results-usage mechanism is based on a key signifying the name of the chunk of particles for which results are manipulated.

+The list of keys (i.e the names of the introduced chunks) for each program run is saved in a ```.txt``` file at the end of the program run and is used to help reading the ```.npz``` archive as explained above.
+The names of both the ```.npz``` archive and the ```.txt``` file are identical apart from the extension, and are obtained from user input.

 The end of `main()` inside `main.py` can be changed as needed in order to perform the plotting the user wants.

 # Examples of usage of the code